ksuarz/monary/doc/reference.rst

 Length
 ......
-For UTF-8 strings and Javascript code, "length" refers to the string length (not including the terminating NUL character); for arrays, the number of elements; and for subdocuments, the number of key-value pairs.
+For ASCII/UTF-8 strings and Javascript code, "length" refers to the string length (the same as ``len`` on a string); for arrays, the number of elements;
+and for documents, the number of key-value pairs.
 No other types have a defined Monary length.